apilayer/numvalidate/README.md

 ### Configuration

-This project makes an heave use of environment variables for its configuration, so, if you want to run the project locally, you are adviced to include a `.env.server` and a `env.client` file in your project root (I use two dotenv files instead of one to keep the things clearer while developing).
+This project makes an heavy use of environment variables for its configuration, so, if you want to run the project locally, you are adviced to include a `.env.server` and a `env.client` file in your project root (I use two dotenv files instead of one to keep the things clearer while developing).

 Client environment variables: